Simcor Side Effects

 Generic Name: niacin / simvastatin

-Note: This document contains side effect information about niacin / simvastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Simcor.
+Note: This page contains side effects data for the generic drug niacin / simvastatin.
+It is possible that some of the dosage forms included below may not apply to the brand name Simcor.

 For the Consumer